+The previously adopted amendments defined buffer zones of 600 feet around sensitive uses, with some exceptions.
 The proposed Project analyzed herein would include Lions Town & Country Community Park as an exempt sensitive use, allowing the possibility that the relevant zones (C-1, C-2, I, or IP) within a 600-foot buffer of the park could experience cannabis-related development in the future.

-RELEVANT ADOPTED MUNICIPAL CODES:
+RELEVANT ADOPTED AMENDMENTS:

-Various Municipal Codes as it relates to cannabis have been adopted by City Council, including (in order as outlined in the two Ordinances):
+Various changes to the Municipal Code as it relates to cannabis have been adopted by City Council, including (in order as outlined in the two Ordinances):